 The risk of infection tends to be higher with anti-TNF agents than with other types of biologics.

 The 2020 review of research found that the overall rate of serious infections in people using biologics was low.
 Entyvio was the safest biologic for treating ulcerative colitis.
 It was linked to the lowest number of infections.

 The authors ranked Stelara as the next safest biologic for treating ulcerative colitis.

 Biologics may carry other risks of side effects.
 A person should speak with a doctor about the potential risks of biologics before they use them.

-Long-term studies have so far found that anti-TNF agents are acceptably safe, according to a 2020 study in the journal
+Long-term studies have so far found that anti-TNF agents are acceptably safe, according to a

 However, biologics are relatively new medications.
 For this reason, long-term safety data are limited.